 So you’ve decided to run a paid search campaign for your B2B business, but you’re not seeing the revenue you expected?
-We’ve put together some of our best tips to turn your so-so campaigns into revenue-generating machines.
+As PPC consultants, we’ve spent millions of dollars in ads, here are some of our best tips to turn your so-so campaigns into revenue-generating machines.

 Go deep with research

 We see our clients making this mistake all the time, management decides “We need to launch PPC ads”, so they cobble together a Google Ads campaign, burn budgets with ineffective optimization, and decide that paid search doesn’t work for their business.

 The problem here isn’t that PPC is an ineffective channel for B2B marketing, but rather that it’s so easy to do it wrong.
 To start off on the best footing, you need to go deep with research.

 It means you need to know your customer inside and out.
 The bare minimum here is to document what problems they are facing, why your product or service would be chosen over another, and what competitors they could choose instead.

 Here’s a simple way of thinking about B2B purchasing decisions.
 B2B buyers are typically looking for two things: ways to make more money, or ways to save time (and quite often it’s about boosting their internal recognition so they can get a promotion).

 Think about and document how your offering can help them get there.
 This is a great jumping-off point to start ideating around your company’s most effective use-cases and considering which value propositions to highlight with your search marketing efforts.